harmony-one/h/progress/rikako-hatoya.md

+2025-08-08 Fri: Started working on caching for API.
+Also working on error throwing.

 2025-08-07 Thu: [Added](https://github.com/harmony-one/portfolio-manager/pull/38) getStats() API endpoint.
 Resolved Docker build context/compiling issue (some file caching persisted, had to manually update source).

 2025-08-06 Wed: Attended final day of The Science of Blockchain event, and gained some insights from Chainlink after party.
 Looked into how to avoid georistriction for APIs.